 Carpal tunnel syndrome Carpal Tunnel Syndrome Carpal tunnel syndrome is a painful compression (pinching) of the median nerve as it passes through the carpal tunnel in the wrist.
 The cause of most cases of carpal tunnel syndrome is unknown... read more , cubital tunnel syndrome Cubital Tunnel Syndrome Cubital tunnel syndrome is a disorder caused by compression (pinching) of the ulnar nerve at the elbow.
 Repetitive use of the elbow can cause cubital tunnel syndrome.
 Symptoms include numbness... read more , and radial tunnel syndrome Radial Tunnel Syndrome Radial tunnel syndrome is a disorder resulting from compression (pinching) of a branch of the radial nerve in the forearm or back of the arm or at the elbow.
 (See also Overview of Hand Disorders... read more are nerve compression syndromes.
 In these disorders, something, usually bone or connective tissue, presses on a nerve, causing abnormalities of sensation, movement, or both.
 Symptoms of nerve compression syndromes include tingling, pain, loss of sensation, weakness, or a combination.

 The diagnosis of nerve compression syndromes is suggested by the examination and can often be confirmed by electromyography and nerve conduction studies Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more .
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more .